marxjohnson/moodle-search_elastic/README.md

 To use Elastic Cloud to provide an Elasticsearch service for Moodle:
 1. Create an Elastic Cloud account and set up Elasticsearch: [Elasticsearch: Getting Started](https://www.elastic.co/webinars/getting-started-elasticsearch?baymax=default&elektra=docs&storm=top-video)
-2. Generate API Key for your search index and set this ket to the  moodle plugin settings.
+2. Generate API Key for your search index and set this key to the moodle plugin settings.

 ## Moodle Plugin Installation
 Once you have setup an Elasticsearch service you can now install the Moodle plugin.